lonnen/dotfiles/README.md

 My OS X / Ubuntu dotfiles.

+## Where did these come from?

+Lonnen forked this repo from [Ben "cowboy" Alman](https://github.com/cowboy/dotfiles) and customized it, some.
+It's probably safe to assume any first person writing was done by Ben.

 ## Why is this a git repo?

 I've been using bash on-and-off for a long time (since Slackware Linux was distributed on 1.44MB floppy disks).
 In all that time, every time I've set up a new Linux or OS X machine, I've copied over my `.bashrc` file and my `~/bin` folder to each machine manually.
 And I've never done a very good job of actually maintaining these files.
 It's been a total mess.